Rkunkel05/CSC120-FinalProject/README.md

     We would implement a dice rolling system to add to the Dungeons & Dragons feel of the game.
 This would influence the effectiveness of a player's action.
 Additionally, we would add the ability to romance characters rather than only befriending them.

  - What was the most helpful **piece of feedback** you received while working on your project?
 Who gave it to you?
+    During demo day, someone pointed out to us that they ran into a bug where the game would print "You are either not in the same location as that character or need to specify someone to trade with!" if they attempted to talk / trade / fight with a character without specifying their name first.
+They suggested that to fix this we should specify in the game options and in the character's dialogue options that the commands to talk / trade / fight have to include the character's name.
+Unfortunately we do not remember who suggested this.

  - If you could go back in time and give your past self some **advice** about this project, what hints would you give?